 OWASP stands for Open Web Applications Security Project, and is an open-source collaboration of web based security tools, technologies and methodologies from industry leaders, educational organisations and individuals from around the world.
 The aim of OWASP is simple; help people with a useful and clear resource of tools and documents to help understand web application security to better protect themselves online.
-The OWASP Top 10 2014 has currently not been published however it will likely follow the same principle categories as the previous years results.
+The OWASP Top 10 2017 is due for release in August and is currently in a release candidate phase.

 What is OWASP Top 10?

 OWASP collects data from successful web application attacks and uses this data to produce the OWASP Top 10 statistics.
 The OWASP Top 10 refers to the top 10 web attacks as seen over the year by security experts, and community contributors to the project.

 We can perform website penetration testing against your site for the OWASP Top 10 security threats, ensuring you are all clear of vulnerabilities.
 The latest OWASP top 10 2014 threat list includes the following methods of attack:

 A2 Broken Authentication and Session Management (was formerly 2010-A3)

 A3 Cross-Site Scripting (XSS) (was formerly 2010-A2)

 A4 Insecure Direct Object References

 A6 Sensitive Data Exposure (2010-A7 Insecure Cryptographic Storage and 2010-A9 Insufficient Transport Layer Protection were merged to form 2013-A6)